CKiilu/android-notes/bucky.md

 Calling the object prints numbers from 0 if the statement is typed as: number = randomobj.nextInt(range);.

 One should instead type it as umber = 1 + randomobj.nextInt(range); to get the specified numbers in the range.

+###VIDEO 27: INTRODUCTION TO ARRAYS

+This is a variable that can store many values in it of a the same data type.

+Structure of an int array: int arrayname[]=new int[x];.
+Where x is equal to number of variables being stored.

+Storage indexes start from 0.
+To store values use the indexes to replace x.
+For example: arrayname[0] =44;

+To shorten amking an array use an initializer.
+For example: int arrayname[]={1,2,3,4,5};